hush-shell/hush/book/src/cmd/readme.md

 Command blocks is the feature that distinguishes *Hush* from ordinary programming languages.
 They allow *Hush* scripts to seamlessly invoke and interconnect external programs.

 Great effort has been put to make command syntax in *Hush* as similar as we're used to in *Bash*, but some key aspects have been changed in order to favor robustness of scripts.
-You should never have to use something like the [unnoficial bash strict mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) in *Hush*:
+You should never have to use something like the [unofficial bash strict mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) in *Hush*:

 ```bash
 #!/bin/bash